-DESIGN EXCELLENCE FREVIEW OFFICER - The employee of the Lexington-Fayette Urban County Government assigned The Chief Administrative Officer to carry out the duties and functions of the officer as herein. defined This individual [demonstrate expertise and/or] have a professional degree in architecture, design, or a similar field so as to be qualified to carry out such duties.
+DESIGN EXCELLENCE REVIEW!
+OFFICER - The employee of the Lexington-Fayette Urban County Government assigned [by the Chief Administrative Officer] to carry out the duties and functions of the officer as defined herein.
+This individual [demonstrate expertise and/or] have a professional degree in architecture, design, or a similar field so as to be qualified to carry out such duties.
 The term "officer" when used in this Article refers to the Design Excellence Review Officer.